 A white drone with double red stripes on the leading arms.
 Flight time of under 10 minutes and a simple gimbal to mount a GoPro camera.
 There were really no major pilot comforts on this drone, the Phantom 1 was a first gen. product in a rather new market.

-Currently still available from some vendors, you’re looking at about $350 used or closer to $499 new to get in the air, vintage drone style.
+Currently still available from some vendors, you’re looking at about $450 used or closer to $575 new to get in the air, vintage drone style.
+All things considered, we think this is not a smart purchase.

 Phantom 2, Phantom 2 Vision, Phantom 2 Vision+ and FC40